Skip to content

 MariaDB is the open source successor to MySQL.

-The Lagoon MariaDB image Dockerfile.
-Based on the official packages mariadb and mariadb-client provided by the the upstream Alpine image.
+10.6 and 10.11 images are based on the official packages mariadb and mariadb-client provided by the the upstream Alpine image.

 This Dockerfile is intended to be used to set up a standalone MariaDB database server.